Prajwal-1718/Attendance-Using-Faceial-Recognition/README.md

 # Attendance-Using-Faceial-Recognition
-This system uses the reference images stored in the **Attendance** folder to compare the images captured in real-time and stores the details like name and time at which the face got detected in a excel sheet
+This system uses the reference images stored in the **Attendance** folder to compare the images captured in real-time and stores the details like name and time at which the face got detected in a excel sheet.

 **Steps to follow :**
   1. Download the complete repository
   2. Store where ever you want